dafny-lang/dafny/docs/DafnyRef/Refinement.md

 * superimpose the body of the parent method with additional statements (as in `ToSuperimpose`).

-The type signature of a refining method must be the same as that of the parent method it refines.
+The type signature of a child method must be the same as that of the parent method it refines.
 This can be ensured by providing an explicit type signature equivalent to that of the parent (with renaming of parameters allowed) or by using an ellipsis (`...`) to indicate copying of the parent type signature.
-The following example illustrates that latter case.
+The body of a child method must satisfy any ensures clauses from its parent in addition to any it adds.

 To introduce additional statements, the child method can include ellipses within the body to stand in for portions of code from the